Pediatric Kidney Transplant

 Count on the superior experience and knowledge of our transplant team at University Health when your child needs a kidney transplant.
 We commit to caring for your child through their lives and helping them transition from pediatric to adult care.

 Recognized Transplant Care

-OptumHealth, Aetna and Cigna health insurance companies have designated us as a transplant Center of Excellence.
+Our pediatric kidney program is designated as a transplant Center of Excellence by OptumHealth and an Institute of Excellence by Aetna.
 This means we have experts who provide complete transplant care for the best outcomes for your child.